pycharming/lantern_aws/README.md

 salt 'instance_name' pillar.get user
 ```

-###### Rebuilding wrappers

-The fallback proxies keep track of the completion status of the different subtasks by using flag files in the `/home/lantern` directory.
-These are:

-- `/home/lantern/wrappers_built` signals that wrappers have been built,
-- `/home/lantern/uploaded_wrappers` signals that wrappers have been uploaded, and
-- `/home/lantern/reported_completion` signals that we have notified lantern-controller that this server is up (and where to find the wrappers).

-In order to trigger any of these operations again, you just delete the file that flags its completion and ask the machine to apply its Salt config again.
-For example, to request that all wrappers be rebuilt, uploaded again, and that lantern-controller be notified of the new locations so it will send new invite e-mails out, you say:

-    bin/ssh_cloudmaster.py 'sudo salt "fp-*" cmd.run "rm /home/lantern/wrappers_built /home/lantern/uploaded_wrappers /home/lantern/reported_completion ; salt-call state.highstate"'

-Since this turned out to be needed quite often, a `bin/rebuild_wrappers.bash` script has been added that does just this.

 ###### Reinstalling lantern

 To reinstall lantern in the proxies after a new client version has been released, just uninstall the old package through `apt-get` and then run `state.highstate` to re-apply the configuration scripts.
 This takes care of restarting the lantern service too.  `bin/reinstall_lantern.bash` (which see) does this.